 Doctors typically recommend wearing shoes indoors to help with the following foot issues:

-If someone suffers from a strong, chronic foot odor, they might want to wear shoes inside the house.
+If someone has chronic foot odor, they might wear shoes indoors.
 Shoes can help mask any unpleasant smells.
-However, keep in mind that they only prevent foot odor when worn in a specific way.

-Over three million older people wind up in the emergency department each year due to falls.
+Each year, over three million older people visit the emergency department because of falls.
 Many of these falls occur in one’s own home.
-Wearing shoes can increase your stability and grip when walking around your house, helping you stay steady and avoid falling.

-The flooring in your house also plays a role in whether or not you’ll want to wear shoes when inside.
+Your home’s flooring affects your choice to wear shoes indoors.
 Hardwood flooring, while beautiful, is also quite slick.

 If you’re having a formal gathering at your home, asking guests to remove their shoes beforehand might seem strange.
 For example, it’s not uncommon for white people to host any of the following events in their homes: